RavenousLegs

 Minicoy Island, Lakshadweep

-Travel to Lakshadweep is possible only through packages which are designed by the SPORTS (Society for Promotion of Nature Tourism and Sports).
-I chose the Samudram package, where I could visit 3 different islands in Lakshadweep by the ship M.V.
+Traveling to Lakshadweep is only possible through packages designed by the SPORTS (Society for Promotion of Nature Tourism and Sports).
+I opted for the Samudram package, which allowed me to visit three distinct islands in Lakshadweep by the ship M.V.
 Kavaratti.
-I found it to be the most economical way to travel to Lakshadweep.
-M.V.
-Kavaratti starts from Willingdon Island, Kochi and takes to 3 different islands in 5 days, ending the journey at Kochi.
-The nights are spent on the ship, while it traverses to a new island each morning.
-The days are spent on islands.
+I found it to be the most economical way to reach Lakshadweep.
+The M.V.
+Kavaratti departs from Willingdon Island, Kochi, and visits three different islands in five days, concluding its journey at Kochi.
+During the voyage, passengers spend their nights on the ship as it sails to a new island each morning, while the days are spent exploring the islands.

 Island Hopping in Lakshadweep on cruise M.V.
 Kavaratti